Stimpack: An Adaptive Rendering Optimization System for Scalable Cloud Gaming: Evaluation

 Figure~\ref{fig:sq_res} shows the comparative results of the service quality scores based on the serving states in Table~\ref{tab:scal}. dJay's score is the average of the two oscillating RQ levels.

 \summary{Scenario 1.}\quad In Figure~\ref{fig:g1_sq}, \sys\ (red) shows the better service quality scores across all users.
-For users with (G) and (F) network conditions, the highest-only case (blue) achieves comparable results to \sys, as their FPS remains close to, though slightly below, the threshold (Table~\ref{tab:scal}).
-However, the highest-only case shows quality degradation for User3$_A$ and User6$_B$ (P), as it fails to improve user-side visual quality while unnecessarily consuming resources.
+For users with (G) and (F) network conditions, the highest-only case (blue) achieves comparable results to \sys, as their FPS remains close to, though slightly below, tFPS.
+However, the highest-only case shows quality degradation for User3$_A$ and User6$_B$ (P) due to its failure to account for compression losses under network conditions, which results in inefficient resource usage.

 dJay's performance (green) falls short of \sys\ due to RQ oscillation overheads for users with (G) and (F) network conditions.
 Similar to the highest-only case, dJay's inability to account for varying network conditions leads to inefficient resource usage for User3$_A$ and User6$_B$ (P).
 At the other extreme, the lowest-only case (yellow), despite high FPS, delivers consistently poor service quality due to its minimal RQ that results in low visual quality.